pop-os/python-apt/doc/source/contributing.rst

 Documentation updates
 ---------------------
 If you want to update the documentation, please follow the procedure as written above.
-But please CC: jak@debian.org in the bug report.

 You can send your content in plain text, but reStructuredText is the preferred format.
-I (Julian Andres Klode) will review your patch and will forward them to Michael Vogt, for inclusion in his branch.
-On release, this will be merged into the debian-sid branch.
+I (Julian Andres Klode) will review your patch and include it.

+.. highlightlang:: sh

 Example patch session
 ----------------------